Cancer InDepth: Multiple Myeloma

 Normal Blood Cells and the Development of Multiple Myeloma

-All blood cells start as stem cells that are made in the bone marrow.
-Stem cells will eventually mature into a variety of different blood cell types that have specific functions in the body.
-These include:
+All blood cells start in the bone marrow as stem cells.
+Stem cells mature into many types of blood cells that have certain roles in the body.
+These are:

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.